 I'm a psychologist with a Master in communication, specialized in the Neurocognitive and Behavioral Approach.
 I'm the former Director of the Institute of Neurocognitivism in Brussels (Belgium).

 Today, I've specialized in writing and producing high quality brain-related content.
 I have my own blog and create online courses.
 I'm very proud to say that The Economist contacted me to start a partnership where they offer my courses to their readers.
+My courses were also recently featured in the magazine Entrepreneur.

 A lot of people who follow my blog or enroll in my courses are quite curious about this NBA-thing, the Neurocognitive and Behavioral Approach.
 When you google it, you hardly find information on it.
 The reason for this is simple: The NBA has its origins in France, and is called ANC, l'approche Neurocognitive et Comportementale.
 Now when you google that, you'll find loads of information, unfortunately, the vast majority of it is in french…